Watford Writers

 Current writing project:

-I am busy writing my fourth novel, entitled A Poet At War; plus starting work on a sequel to my second and third novels.
-I am also editing a selection of my poetry entitled
+I am busy writing my fourth novel, entitled A Poet At War (due for publication in 2024), plus starting work on a sequel to my second and third novels.

 Do you have a website; Facebook, Twitter; Instagram? or write a blog?